 - a.
-In the event of a conflict between this Code and the General Plan or any applicable operative plan, this Code shall control. - b.
+In the event of a conflict between this Code and the General Plan or any applicable operative plan or Redevelopment Agency guidelines, this Code shall control. - i.
+Exception: If the project is located within an area with adopted design guidelines, such design guidelines shall control.

+- b.
 In the event of a conflict between the General Plan and any applicable operative plan, the General Plan shall control.
-However, for areas within the Downtown Neighborhoods Community Plan (DNCP), the Fulton Corridor Specific Plan (FCSP), or operative airport plan, the DNCP, FCSP, and airport plan shall govern.

-- c.
-In the event of a conflict between a Concept Plan and a Specific Plan, Community Plan, or Neighborhood Plan, the Concept Plan shall control. - d.
-In the event of a conflict between a Specific Plan and a Community Plan or Neighborhood Plan, the Specific Plan shall control. - e.
-To maintain and improve the consistency between plans, the adoption or amendment of plan shall be accompanied by corresponding amendments to the General Plan and other plans which affect the same geographic area.
+However, for areas within the Downtown Neighborhoods Community Plan (DNCP), the Fulton Corridor Specific Plan (FCSP), or operative airport plan, the DNCP, FCSP, and airport plan shall govern. - c.
+In the event of a conflict between a Specific Plan and a Concept Plan, Community Plan, or Neighborhood Plan, the Specific Plan shall control. - d.
+In the event of a conflict between a Concept Plan and a Community Plan or Neighborhood Plan, the Concept Plan shall control. - e.
+To maintain and improve the consistency between plans, the adoption or amendment of a plan shall be accompanied by corresponding amendments to the General Plan and other plans which affect the same geographic area.